Start9Labs/documentation/site/source/support/faq/faq-startos.rst

 -------------------------------------------------------------------------------
 We've created a guide to help you `transform your Umbrel's bitcoin stack into a Start9 server <https://community.start9.com/t/howto-migrate-from-umbrel-0-5-x-to-embassy/56>`_.

-Alternatively, if you have an Umbrel and an Start9 server and they're on the same network, you can just select *Services > Lightning Network Daemon > Actions > Import from Umbrel* in your Start9 server's web interface and your LND settings and channels will be automatically migrated.
+Alternatively, if you have an Umbrel and a Start9 server and they're on the same network, you can just select *Services > Lightning Network Daemon > Actions > Import from Umbrel* in your Start9 server's web interface and your LND settings and channels will be automatically migrated.

 Can I mine Bitcoin with this?
 -----------------------------